project-ida/notes/README.md

 We can write a bibliographic reference like this [@einstein1905].
 It doesn't render here in markdown but will in the PDF and Latex versions.
 The linking is done via `refs.bib` that's founds in the `pandoc` folder.

-Hyperlinks are a piece of cake, e.g. here are more [examples of what you can do in markdown](https://www.markdownguide.org/basic-syntax/).